swic-cis-177/js-starter/README.md

 This template repository contains several opinionated, 'starter' files and settings to help students focus more time and energy on learning how to code and/or craft 'business logic' for projects and less time on configurations.

-In addition to a '.gitignore' and some VS Code specific extensions and settings, it includes the 'recommended' settings for:
+In addition to a '.gitignore' and some VS Code specific extensions and settings, it includes opinionated settings for:

 1. [ESLint](eslint.org)
 2. [Stylelint](stylelint.io)

-Testing with [Jest](https://jestjs.io/docs/en/getting-started) is also included along with appropriate extensions.
+Testing with [Jest](https://jestjs.io/docs/en/getting-started) is also included.

 There is a 'client' directory 📁 and a 'server' directory 📁.
 These represent the breadth of what it means to work as a 'full-stack' developer.
 Just think of these as 2 separate projects, for the time being.